OMNIALowCode/omnia2-move-tenant/README.md

 This set of scripts is used to export a tenant and import it into another subscription of the OMNIA platform.

+This document is updated to version 2.2 of the tool.

 ## DESCRIPTION

 The account migration process is based on 2 moments.
 First, you export the Data from the origin account and second, you import it to the destination account.